Building a Successful Automated Functional Testing Strategy

-Yesterday while working with my QA team, I had an epiphany that how often we get functional testing wrong.
+Yesterday while working with my software testing team, I had an epiphany that how often we get functional testing wrong..
 Instead of working out a balanced testing strategy we take the simple approach of ‘testing the product the same way a real customer would use it’.
 I believe though an enticing statement emulating the customer experience has its own costs.
-The functional testing is costly and time consuming if your organization is still doing it manually.
+Functional testing is costly and time-consuming if your organization is still doing it manually.
 But the costs can be remarkably reduced by implementing automated functional testing.

 There is no question that rigorous functional testing is critical for successful application development.
 The challenge is how to speed up the testing process with accuracy without breaking your already tight budgets.